cwi-dis/igor/schema.md

 Information about activity of various plugins and Igor itself.

 #### environment/introspection/lastActivity
-For most plugins, an _isotime_ telling when the plugin was last active. `igor` should reflect the last activity of igor itself (but does not seem to work at the moment).
+For most plugins, an _isotime_ telling when the plugin was last active. `igor` reflects the last activity of igor itself.
+These fields are here mainly to check that the individual devices or services are still alive, so an _action_ can be triggered when an important device has not been active for too long.

 #### environment/introspection/rebootCount
 An _integer_ telling how many times Igor was succesfully restarted on this database.